 The Women’s Council works with the AFN Secretariat to ensure that the concerns and perspectives of First Nations women inform the work of the AFN.
-Council members hold portfolio responsibilities and participate in a wide range of panels, presentations and forums that are relevant to First Nations women.
+Council members hold portfolio responsibilities and participate in a wide range of activities and initiatives relevant to First Nations women.

 To unify and create healthy, happy, and harmonious communities through cultural identity and cultural teachings based on: respect, love, courage, wisdom, honesty, humility and truth;